-- ❖ If no text label is specified for a command, then the command will not be displayed in the menu.
+- If no text label is specified for a command, then the command will not be displayed in the menu.
 However, the command's keyboard shortcut could still be used as if the menu item were visible.
-(Commands that are solely part of a Trigger Action often omit the text label, so the commands will not appear on the menu outside of the Trigger command.) - You may not omit the Keyboard Shortcut for a Trait.
+(Commands that are solely part of a Trigger Action often omit the text label, so the commands will not appear on the menu outside of the Trigger command.) - You may not omit the Keyboard Shortcut for a Trait (if the Trait Properties dialog prompts for one).